 - Plumber’s snake: Sometimes called a toilet jack, insert the snake into the clogged tub drain to help loosen the material trapped inside.
 We don’t recommend a wire coat hanger because it could damage the pipes.

 We often take our plumbing for granted–we expect it to do what it’s supposed to do.
 Having a clogged bathroom drain can be a real pain in the neck when you’re trying to get ready for work or getting ready for bed.
 But with the above suggestions, you should be able to get that water flowing once again in no time.

 There are ways to help prevent bathtub clogs so you don’t have to deal with them at all.
 After every shower or bath, remove any hair that’s caught at the drain cover.
 Also, use the bathing area just for bathing–don’t clean shoes, paint brushes, or other items that can prove problematic in the future.

 Call a Pro to Unclog a Bathtub Drain

+If you’d rather call a plumber in Portland to unclog your bathtub drain, then Meticulous is the way to go.
+We’re your hometown, painless, professional plumber!
 If you have any questions about this or any other plumbing-related task, get in touch with Meticulous Plumbing in Portland.
-We’re happy to help and to offer solutions.
+We’re happy to help and offer solutions.